 - This is the best museum in Amsterdam for Banksy fans.

-- Although there is no brochure there is access to an audio system that is available in several languages.
+- Although there is no brochure, there is access to an audio system available in multiple languages.

 - Make sure to visit the exhibition early as it can get crowded during peak hours.